nkb-bd/wp-debug-log-config-tool/readme.md

 Use SAVEQUERIES to toggle saving database queries and view database queries from logs

+** Added auto Github deploy on adding a tag

 [youtube https://youtu.be/moJPyyVfm3A]

 * Enable or disable debug constants with a single click.